Use GitHub Codespaces

 kvm

-kernel module, so we cannot get virtual machines to work (yet).
+kernel module, so you cannot start virtual machines in Codespaces.
 That also precludes running VMs in virtual machines (the vrnetlab approach).

 Start a Lab